Door: “Why it is simply impassible!

 But architecturally speaking, what I like here is the fact that we have de-coupled the front end from the backend.
 The back end has truly become "headless".
 It provides services, not the experience.
 It is up to the glass to utilize these services to create an experience.
 The glass has thus the opportunity to unify the experience across the enterprise.
 This is becoming an increasingly prevalent pattern in today's enterprises.

+Now can one of the back ends serve as the Glass?
+Commerce and Content providers have been fighting tooth and nail to own the experience.
+Content providers as the self appointed purveyors of experience seem to be succeeding here.
+But in my personal view, the performance from most CMS systems have been wanting to say the least.
 My personal opinion is to have a dedicated glass.
 What I mean is that one component must serve as the glass and does nothing else.
 Back end systems must not own even fragments of experience.
 They provide data and allow the Glass to construct a unified experience around the data that is provided.

 The Glass must not be doing e-commerce or content management or report generation or anything else.
 It owns the construction of the experience from the data.
 Thus there is a clear delineation of responsibilities in the enterprise - the Glass owns experience and the various back end systems provide the data.
 This allows us to have an experience that is truly rich and pervasive across the enterprise.

 Since data is coming from all kinds of systems, having one unified search engine that knows all this data can be a very interesting challenge.
 Traditional eCommerce solutions have used solutions such as Endeca, SOLR etc. to index all the catalog data.
-But in case of a web property that is assembling multiple sources of information, it is a very hard problem to solve unless the indexing is done on the “constructed” site and not on individual pieces of data.
-A Google search appliance can be a very interesting solution to this problem.
+But in case of a web property that is assembling multiple sources of information, it is a very hard problem to solve unless the indexing is done on the "constructed" site and not on individual pieces of data.
+A Google search offering can be a very interesting solution to this problem.